Marija-Kov/Workout-Mate/NOTES.md

 ## Change profile picture feature

+### Frontend

 - Created UserMenu component as a Navbar child component;

 - Created UserSettings as a UserMenu child component; It contains a file input form.
 Once the file is chosen and upload button is clicked, the chosen file is logged into the console.

+- Wrote functions in UserSettings that let the chosen files be read and previewed.
+Wrote a patch request within uploadImage function that takes base64EncodedImage to be sent as profileImg value.

+- Passed changeProfileImg function (that has control over setProfileImg state from Navbar --> UserMenu --> UserSettings where it can be set to the image of choice.

+### Backend

+- Updated userModel with profileImg property.

+- Installed cloudinary package and added cloudinary middleware.

+- Added user_update_patch to authController that requires cloudinary for storing files.

+- Updated users routes correspondingly.

+- * - Current state: the image is uploaded, shows on the home page, but is reset to default with every logout-login.
+Duplicates appear in cloudinary when switching images back and forth.